rendall/rendall.dev/_src/blog/posts/quest-driven-development.md

       - Tutorial?
 - Praxis: Culturally, the idea must be wedded and welded to actual development, not merely remain a theoretical idea
   - Pay particularly close attention to how game developers work, and interactive fiction writers write, and what they say
-- Roadmap: Phases, steps to maturity
-  - Requests for comment, discussion and resources
-  - Small games and quests, with input from active game developers
-  - Tooling, such as JSON schema, testing frameworks, user interfaces
-  - Automated code generation
-    - Tools that convert structured data to code
-    - Unity plugin
-  - Procedural generation
 - Culture:
   - Friendly and open, to newbies and non-technical people in particular,
   - Honoring of all contributions from all contributors